samedog/Sims4-Decompiler-Helper/README.md

-this script has a really high success rate, it only fails to decompile 2 files: \base\lib\turtle.py and base\lib\_pydecimal.py, i've tried pycdc, uncompyle, decompyle, easy python decompiler and unpyc3, since uncompyle is a rewrite of decompyle it's used as main because of it's reliability, followed by decompyle and finally unpyc3.
-I ditched pycd because it generates windowed alerts and easypythondecompyler because it's outdated and not maintained anymore.
+this script has a really high success rate, it only fails to decompile 2 files: \base\lib\turtle.py and base\lib\_pydecimal.py, i've tried pycdc, uncompyle, decompyle, easy python decompiler, and unpyc3, since uncompyle is a rewrite of decompyle it's used as main because of it's reliability, followed by decompyle and finally unpyc3.
+I ditched pycd because it generates windowed alerts and has a success rate lower than unpyc3 and easypythondecompiler because it's outdated and not maintained anymore.